Shrinks99/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 If you want to host your own server, or someone at your institution can help you set up a dedicated server, the general approach to take is to find ways to deploy Flask apps (e.g. via [Apache2](https://ubuntu.com/server/docs/web-servers-apache)).

-#### Setting up in GitHub
+### Setting up in GitHub

 You will need to upload the `ph-dash` folder to GitHub, as a repository.
 You can do this in the command line or using GitHub Desktop (see [this _Programming Historian_ lesson](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages#github--github-pages-) if you are new to Git or GitHub).

 Then, install one more library for deployment by entering `$pip install gunicorn`.
-The [`gunicorn`](https://gunicorn.org/) library is needed for Render to set up a web server for you.
+The [`gunicorn`](https://gunicorn.org/) library allows Render to set up a web server for you.

 In the repository, you need two essential files: a `.py` file that contains all of your Python code, and a file called `requirements.txt` that lists all the required Python libraries.
 When you deploy the app, Render will read this file to install the required Python libraries.
 You can easily create this requirements file in the command line, using `$pip freeze > requirements.txt`.
 I have also provided a [sample repository in this link, for your reference](https://github.com/hluling/ph-dash).

-#### Setting up in Render
+### Setting up in Render

 You can sign up for free using an email address.
-Navigate to the appropriate place to create a new "Web Service".
-If your GitHub repository is public, you can copy and paste the HTTPS address of the repository into the "Public Git Repository" address field.
+Navigate to the appropriate place to create a new 'Web Service'.
+If your GitHub repository is public, you can copy and paste the repository's HTTPS address into the 'Public Git Repository' address field.
 Otherwise, you can also link your GitHub account to Render, giving Render access to your private repository.

 On the next screen, you will enter several pieces of information.
 In addition to giving your dashboard a name, you'll need to configure two more settings (assuming all the populated default settings are correct).